 Our experienced Curriculum Director, Chelsea Johnston-Bernstein, oversees the planning and implementation of our EPiC curriculum, ensuring that we maintain the high standards to which we strive.
-Under Chelsea’s guidance, we also have a team of Program Specialists who visit each school on a regular basis to coach our teachers in the implementation of our curriculum activities in their own classroom setting.

 As you can tell by its name, our curriculum is play based.
 This means that the experiences we are providing to the children have intentionally educational components, while being implemented through play.
 Our teachers act as facilitators and enrich the children’s play by asking open-ended questions.
 These interactions lead to higher thinking and encourage the mastery of the program’s goals.

 The curriculum corresponds to the developmental appropriateness of each age group and, in addition, its content covers each interest area, including science, mathematics, creative art, language, and literacy.
 Teachers are trained to infuse learning into play through ongoing trainings, interactive learning challenges, and on-site coaching from our Program Specialists and Chelsea.

 Our curriculum also includes weekly sign language learning and a health and wellness component.
 Each week’s curriculum includes activities and discussions that introduce new sign language vocabulary and broaden children’s experiences and understanding of ecology, conservation, and personal health.

 Our teachers use their curriculum in conjunction with their age group’s learning goals.
 The Creative Curriculum Objectives (pdf) are a set of 21 goals that encourage children to develop social & emotional, physical, cognitive, and language skills.